learning-zone/javascript-basics/README.md

 console.log(target); // { a: 1, b: 3, c: 5 }
 console.log(returnedTarget); // { a: 1, b: 3, c: 5 }
 ```
-As observed in the above code, there is a common property(`b`) from source to target so it's value is been overwritten.
+As observed in the above code, there is a common property(`b`) from source to target so it is value is been overwritten.

 <div align="right">
     <b><a href="#">↥ back to top</a></b>